Spektrix Ltd is a registered company in England and Wales under registration number 6220078.

 How do we store your data?

-We will not transfer, process or store your data anywhere that is outside of the European Economic Area (EEA).
+Your data may be transferred, processed or stored within the EEA, the UK or the USA.
 We have appropriate safeguards in place (both in terms of our procedures and the technology we use) to keep your personal information as secure as possible.

 We store your data indefinitely so that we can always link new data directly to the record we hold for you.
 If there are aspects of your record that are inaccurate or that you would like to remove, you can do so using the contact details below.
 Any objections you make to any processing of your data will be stored against your record on our systems so that we can comply with your requests.